cainmagi/FFmpeg-Encoder-Decoder-for-Python/README.md

 ## Update Report

+### V2.01 update report:

+1. Fix a bug that occurs when the first received frame may has a PTS larger than zero.

+2. Enable the project produce the newest ffmpeg 3.4.2 version and use Python 3.6.4, numpy 1.14.

 ### V2.0 update report:

 1. Revise the bug of the encoder which may cause the stream duration is shorter than the real duration of the video in some not advanced media players.